agillispie/svelte-ez-form/README.md

 # svelte-ez-form

+## This is still in early development, use at your own risk in production environments.

 A simple and powerful form handling library for SvelteKit that makes form validation and error handling effortless using Zod schemas.

 ## Features